andrewmunsell/lfx/README.md

 **Parameters**

+- `fixture` - Fixture filter parameters.
+Can be a numeric fixture offset, a string based fixture ID, or an array of fixture tags.
+If null is provided, all fixtures will be matched.
 - `id` - Identifier of the animation to retrieve information for.

 Retrieves the animation specified, including any configuration options.